What is the goal of the good bank-bad bank structure

 What is the purpose of this structure?

 Why would a bank choose to adopt this structure?
-The innovation is quite simple: the goal of the good bank-bad bank concept is to help financial institutions to clean up their balance sheets by transferring poorly performing assets to the bad bank.
+The innovation is quite simple.
+The goal of the good bank-bad bank concept is to help financial institutions to clean up their balance sheets.
+They do this by transferring poorly performing assets to the bad bank.
 As long as the two entities are not under common control, they will operate as separate entities, without the illiquid and troubled assets of the bad bank having any bearing on the assets or operations of the good bank.
 In this way, the good bank can ensure its continued operations and ability to attract investment.

 Kore Capital Corporation specializes in providing short-term capital to small businesses.
 For more information on our line of credit, government contract financing, or invoice factoring solutions, as well as advice on innovations such as the good bank-bad bank structure and they might affect you, contact us today.